Vail Pass Winter Recreation Area

 The are parking areas with fee stations at Vail Pass, CO; Red Cliff, CO and at three different locations off Highway 24 at Camp Hale.

-The leading cause of death during winter storms is transportation accidents.
-Preparing your vehicle for the winter season and knowing how to react if stranded or lost on the road are the keys to surviving an accident.
+Transportation accidents are the leading cause of death in winter storms; prepare your vehicle for the winter season and know how to react if stranded or lost on the road.

 Backcountry Winter Safety Tips: